ObolNetwork/obol-docs/docs/cg/bug-report.md

 ## Writing quality bug reports

-A good bug report is structured to help the developers and contributors visualise the issue in the clearest way possible.
+A good bug report is structured to help the developers and contributors visualize the issue in the clearest way possible.
 It's important to be concise and use comprehensive language, while also providing all relevant information on-hand.
 Use short and accurate sentences without any unnecessary additions, and include all existing specifications with a list of steps to reproduce the expected problem.
 Issues that cannot be reproduced **cannot be solved**.

 If you are experiencing multiple issues, it is best to open each as a separate ticket.
 This allows them to be closed individually as they are resolved.